Money and duty free for Azerbaijan

 The following goods may be imported into Azerbaijan by persons 18 years of age or older without incurring customs duty:

-• Goods up to a value of US$800 (once per calendar month).
+• Up to 30kg of food products (once per calendar month).

 Banned Imports